Female Education, Wage Gap, Demographic Transition and Economic Growth: Methodological Notes from the Catalan Case (1900-2020)

 Abstract:

-In this paper we account for the early demographic transition of Catalonia and impact on population ageing and productivity levels.
-Female vocational training and female real wage increase during the first third of the 20th century, high female participation levels in the workforce and the influence of libertarian practices of fertility control seem to be the main reasons of low fertility levels (below replacement) during the first third of the 20th century.
-The sustained low fertility trend has resulted in a high dependency ratio during the first decades of the 21st century caused in turn by longevity The high proportion of dependents on population has as a result the small adequacy of GDP per capita to measure the evolution of productivity levels during the 21st century.
+In this paper, we account for the early demographic transition of Catalonia and the impact on population ageing and levels of productivity.
+Female vocational training and female real-wage increased during the first third of the 20th century, with high female participation levels in the workforce and the influence of libertarian practices of fertility control seeming to be the main reasons for the low levels of fertility (below replacement) during the first third of the 20th century.
+This sustained trend of low fertility has resulted in a high dependency ratio during the first decades of the 21st century caused in turn by increased longevity.
+The high proportion of dependents in the population has resulted in GDP per capita becoming an inadequate measure of the evolution of productivity levels during the 21st century.

-Keywords: Gender Gap; economic growth; fertility; Longevity (search for similar items in EconPapers)
+Keywords: economic growth; fertility; gender wage gap; Longevity (search for similar items in EconPapers)

 JEL-codes: A11 A12 I15 J11 N3 (search for similar items in EconPapers)